influxdata/influxdb-client-js/influxdb-client-apis.task.ownerid.md

 ## Task.ownerID property

-ID of the user who owns this Task.
+A [user](https://docs.influxdata.com/influxdb/v2.3/reference/glossary/#user) ID.
+Specifies the owner of the task.

+To find a user ID, you can use the  to list users.

 <b>Signature:</b>